 I ring the bell.
-The housekeeper opens the door and brings me to see Stella, who welcomes me to her beautiful house with her two splendid children.
+Clelia opens the door and she kindly brings me to see Stella, who welcomes me to her beautiful house with her two splendid children.
 It’s a muggy, humid Saturday.

 We take a seat on the terrace.
 There’s a great looking barbeque – the big, super modern kind.
 One of those that makes you feel like a serial griller with the power to feed 20, 30 people, all without sending them home smelling of charcoal and smoke.